thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 ---

+# TL;DR

+Handling nested JSON objects in Cassandra presents challenges due to the lack of support for `JOIN` operations, requiring a different approach for efficient data read/write operations.
+The recommended strategy involves flattening the nested data structure, utilizing Cassandra's collection types (`list`s, `set`s, and `map`s) or User-Defined Types (UDTs) to model the data.
+This approach allows us to store complex, nested information in a single table, reducing the need for joins.

+Now that we've captured the essence with our TL;DR, let's dive deeper into the nuances and explore the subject in greater detail.

+---

 # A brief introduction to NoSQL database

 The term "NoSQL" originally meant "non-SQL" but has evolved to mean "not only SQL," reflecting the diverse approaches modern NoSQL databases use for data management, retrieval, and storing.
 A database is typically classified as a NoSQL database based on several key characteristics that differentiate it from traditional relational database systems (shortly referred to as RDBMS).
 These characteristics cater to the needs of modern applications requiring scalability, flexibility, and the ability to handle large volumes of *structured*, *semi-structured*, and *unstructured data*.